toolsfactory/Toolsfactory.Common.Result/README.md

 # Toolsfactory.Common Result and Result<T> utility library

 The `Result` and `Result<T>` classes provide a robust way to represent the outcome of an operation in C#.
-This approach ensures operations can communicate success, failure, and relevant error details without relying on exceptions.
+This approach ensures operations can communicate success, failure, and relevant error details.

+## Why use `Result` and `Result<T>`?
+- **Clarity**:
+  - Clearly communicate the outcome of an operation without relying on exceptions.
+  - Exceptions are for - as the name already implies - exceptional cases, not for regular control flow.
+- **Error Handling**:
+  - Easily access error details when an operation fails.
+- **Simplicity**:
+  - Simplify the handling of success and failure scenarios.
+  - The code gets more readable and maintainable.
+- **Performance**:
+  - Avoid the performance overhead of throwing and catching exceptions.

 ## Key Features